 When she put music on, people started dancing immediately.
 Since the music was so great, we danced all night long.

-Coordinating conjunctions connect two words, phrases or clauses of the same grammatical type.
+Coordinating conjunctions connect words, phrases or clauses.
 We use them to connect two ideas of equal value.
 Common coordinating conjunctions include and, but, or.

 - What should we give Jane for her birthday, flowers or chocolate? (connecting words)